mort65/mark-of-arkay/README.md

 **Installation**

 Copy files to Skyrim data directory. start the game and change the setting from the mcm menu.
-If you have other mods that change the level list, create a Bashed Patch with Wrye Bash.
+If you have other mods that change the level list, create a Bashed Patch with Wrye Bash or a Smashed Patch with Mator Smash.

 **Uninstallation**